NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 2. Assign a sum of OA mass flow rate into AirLoopHVAC:DedicatedOutdoorAirSystem as the object mass flow rate
 3. Calculate outlet node conditions based on setpoint manager assigned to each individual coil required in the AirLoopHVAC:OutdoorAirSystem object to pre-treat outdoor air.
 4. Assign outlet node conditions into OA inlet conditions of each AirLoop OutdoorAir:Mixer via AirLoopHVAC:Splitter

-Note:
+5. Loop AirLoopHVAC again using air properties at each OA inlet node from Step 4
+6. Check air property differences at the outlet node from AirLoopHVAC:DedicatedOutdoorAirSystem and OA inlet nodes of all AirLoop OutdoorAir:Mixer.
+7. If converged, continue.
+Otherwise, go to Step 3.

-Since the AirLoopHVAC:OutdoorAirSystem object is listed as a component of AirLoopHVAC:DedicatedOutdoorAirSystem, the object will allow an economizer to setup the mass flow rate, then distribute airflow to served OutdoorAir:Mixers, in addition to a sum of OA systems of multiple AirLoopHVAC.
+Note: Since the AirLoopHVAC:OutdoorAirSystem object is listed as a component of AirLoopHVAC:DedicatedOutdoorAirSystem, the object will allow an economizer to setup the mass flow rate, then distribute airflow into served OutdoorAir:Mixers, in addition to a sum of OA systems of multiple AirLoopHVAC.
 Due to the limited time and budget, this feature is not implemented and will be developed later.

 ![Figure 1](AirLoopDOAS1.jpg)